Automating SSH Key Setup: Introducing sshRemoteSetup

 ED25519 keys are cryptographically superior to RSA keys for new implementations. sshRemoteSetup uses ED25519 by default, and the optional password disabling feature means you can force key-based access company-wide.
 This eliminates weak passwords as an attack vector on your infrastructure.

-For Windows Users
+For Windows and Linux Users

 Key Features at a Glance